jesusalberto11/PokeApp/README.md

 <!-- About the Project -->
 ## :star2: About the Project

-This is project is a client React Native app, created using:
+This is project is a React Native app, created using:

 <li><a href="https://reactnative.dev/">React Native</a></li>
 <li><a href="https://reactnavigation.org/">React Natigation</a></li>